zmerch97/software-systems-class-project/README.md

-# software-systems-class-project
-Class project to build popular game "Snake" in Java
+# Software Systems Class Project: Snake

+In the course "Intro to Software Systems", we learnt foundational concepts of object oriented programming in Java.
+To demonstrate skills learned, here is a recreation of the famous game "Snake".